corda/corda-runtime-os/wiki/CorDapp-Packaging.md

 Corda will validate that uploaded CPIs are signed with a trusted key.
 To trust your signing keys, upload them with these commands.

-1. Import the DigiCert certificate into Corda
+1. Import the DigiCert certificate into Corda if you are using notary CPB
    ```shell
    curl --insecure -u admin:admin -X PUT -F alias="digicert-ca" -F certificate=@digicert-ca.pem https://localhost:8888/api/v1/certificates/cluster/code-signer
    ```